 Flowers is a Channel 4 comedy TV series first aired in April 2016.
 The 2nd season of a further 6 episodes was aired June 2018.
 Flowers was written by Will Sharpe and stars Olivia Colman and Julian Barratt.
 The production company involved in the creation of the show was Kudos Film and Television.
 Will Sharpe is actually creator, writer and director.
 He is also part of the cast.

 Flowers is described as a Dark comedy that follows the lives of the rather eccentric Flowers family.
 The parents of the family, Maurice and Deborah, are growing increasingly more distant from each other and divorce seems inevitable.
 They live together with their two children and Maurice’s mother.

 Maurice Flowers is played by Julian Barratt.
-Fans will recognise him as being one part of surreal comedy outfit The Mighty Boosh.
-In Flowers he plays an author of a children’s book.
+Fans will recognise him as being one part of a surreal comedy outfit The Mighty Boosh.
+In Flowers, he plays an author of a children’s book.
 His wife Deborah is played by Olivia Colman.
 She has featured in many productions and has been the recipient of many awards & nominations for her work.
 The story goes that she suspects Maurice Flowers is having an affair with a work colleague played by Will Sharpe.

 Other characters in the show include the Flowers children.
 Amy (Sophia Di Martino) and Donald (Daniel Rigby) play the twin siblings of the Flowers family.
 The children have their own various issues and can only be described as maladjusted.
-They both have romantic interests in their neighbor.
+They both have romantic interests in their neighbour.